Hostile Takeover

 But when was the last time a drone had gotten that close to her face?
 Doll?
 Back when they almost—

-And when was the last time Uzi even enjoyed talking with another drone?
-That last summer break (to the extent they even had ‘summer’), the sleepovers she’d had with Doll, pre-backstabbing?
+And when was the last time Uzi had even enjoyed talking with another drone?
+That last summer break (to the extent they even had ‘summer’ in nuclear winter), the sleepovers she’d had with Doll, before the backstabbing?

 Whatever.
 None of this matters.
 What actually happened next?
 Did she remember?

-J pressing a hatch.
+J pressing against her hatch with violently insistent.
 The cable clicking in her port.
-“Be still.
-I’ll know who you are soon.”

 But why didn’t Uzi remember anything after that?